ksilin/quarkusconfigrules/README.md

 There are several types of rules:

-Some enforce a value or one of many possible values, or a value range.
+Some enforce a value or one of many possible values, a value range or a regex match.
 Some enforce a reasonable cooperation of values.
 Some enforce that once a default value has been overridden, it is done on purpose, and with a reasonable alternative.

 ### Enforcing a value or value range

-* Value
+* Single value

 When working with Confluent Cloud, the value for the security protocol always needs to be set to `SASL_SSL`.